Non-fragile roofs and drop tests

 Furthermore the Health and Safety Executive (HSE) is keen for all roof installations to be specified as non-fragile; especially in buildings that are considered to be at risk from vandals/intruders who find their way on to the roof.
 This can also be applied to fixed or freestanding canopies, school walkways and outdoor learning areas – anywhere where someone might access a building, not necessarily through the

 In addition the act of walking over a glazed structure could cause microscopic damage that, over time, may have a detrimental effect upon the whole system’s performance.

-Legislation to be considered when designing a canopy or walkway include:
+Legislation to be considered when designing a non fragile school canopy or walkway include: